ugr-sail/sinergym/docs/source/pages/environments.rst

   print(env.get_wrapper_attr('to_str')())

 Environment names follow the format ``Eplus-<building-id>-<weather-id>-<control_type>-<stochastic (optional)>-v1``.
 These identifiers provide a general summary of the environment's characteristics.
-For more detailed information about a specific environment, use the `info` method as shown in the example code.
+For more detailed information about a specific environment, use the `to_str` method as shown in the example code.

-.. important:: Environments are automatically generated using YAML configuration files
+.. important:: **Environments are automatically generated** using YAML configuration files
                for each building.
 This eliminates the need to manually register each environment ID or set parameters directly in the environment constructor.
                For more information, see :ref:`Environments Configuration and Registration`.

+.. note:: Additionally, Sinergym supports **full serialization of environments and wrappers**,
+          enabling easy saving, modification, and restoration of experiments.
+This ensures reproducibility and simplifies configuration sharing.
+For more details, see :ref:`Serialization and Configuration Management`.

 .. note:: Discrete environments are fully customizable.
 By default, these environments use a basic control scheme.
           However, you can opt for a continuous environment and apply custom discretization using our dedicated wrapper.
 For further details, refer to :ref:`DiscretizeEnv`.